Pe'er Tasi: Biography

-Tasi served in the Israel Defense Forces as a combat soldier in the Kfir Brigade.
-Following the completion of his military service, he was a hotel singer for the Fattal hotel management company.
-After two years, Tasi left the hotel business and began working on his debut album.
-In 2009, he released his first single, followed by three others released in 2010, 2011, and 2013.
 In 2013, he won first place in a musical competition with a song he later released as a single.
 He released three more singles that year.
 In November 2013, his debut album, which he had worked on for four years, was released.
 Between 2014 and 2017, his musical career and popularity grew as he continued to release singles and albums.
 Among his singles was the extremely popular hit Derech Hashalom.
+In 2015 he wrote and composed the songs "The Sky is the Limit" and "Shekrim" (with Eric Zanti), from the album "At the end of each day" by Eyal Golan.
+And the song "Breathe you" from the album "Sharit Hadad" by Sarit Hadad.
+On May 7, 2015, he released the first single from his third album "Mishke Yakar".